Mike's Teaching Philosophy

 During Stage 3, the Performance Coach will assess the player's self-management – an individual’s ability to manage his or her thoughts, emotions, and behavior.
 While it is often said that "golf is 90% mental," this may or may not be the reason for higher than desired scores.
 Many times the golfer has not mastered certain skills, and during an assessment the golf coach will determine whether the problem is mental or if the golfer simply needs to re-learn a certain skill set (stage 1).
 If it has been determined that the golfer's problem is mental, the coach will focus on the following.

-a.
 Ask appropriate questions of the player in order to uncover what is going on “between their ears” while playing and practicing.

-b.
 Pay attention to the on-course and practice behaviors that provide insights into the mental process being used by a player.

-c.
 Recognize the common signs and symptoms that are indicators of specific mental skill needs

 Stage 4: Play

 During Stage 4, the Performance Coach helps a golfer better play the game using their existing skills while keeping score on the course.
 Keeping score and tracking your progress in all aspects of the game is critical.
-Results must be measureable in order to identify the areas for improvement.
+Results must be measurable in order to identify the areas for improvement.
 Performance Coaches take the time to observe their players playing on the course.
 The coach can provide additional guidance into the skills of decision-making and self-management, while also making note of ball-control skills that are in need of development.

 Reaching your personal golfing potential requires continuous feedback, training and supervised practice, both on and off the course.
 Performance Coaches help players transfer skills from the range to the course, make correct on-course decisions, and manage their thoughts, their attention, and their emotions under competition.